ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/identities/get-identities.js.markdown

 {NOTE: }

-* Upon document creation, providing a collection name with a pipe symbol (`|`)
+* Upon document creation, providing a collection name with a pipe symbol (`|`) will cause the server to generate an ID for the new document called an **identity**.
-  will cause the server to generate an ID for the new document called an __identity__.
+  E.g. `companies|`

 * The identity document ID is unique across the entire cluster within the database scope.
-  It is composed  of the collection name provided and an integer value that is continuously incremented.
+  It is composed of the provided collection name and an integer value that is continuously incremented.

-* Identity values can also be managed from the Studio [identities view](../../../../studio/database/documents/identities-view).
+* Identity values can also be managed from the Studio [identities](../../../../studio/database/documents/identities-view) view.

 * Use `GetIdentitiesOperation` to get the dictionary that maps collection names to their corresponding latest identity values.